urboob21/urboob21.github.io/content/posts/cpp-learn.md

 auto	automatic storage duration	Deprecated in C++11 register	automatic storage duration and hint to the compiler to place in a register	Deprecated in C++17

+- When you write an implementation file (.cpp, .cxx, etc) your compiler generates a translation unit.
+This is the source file from your implementation plus all the headers you #included in it.
+Internal linkage refers to everything only in scope of a translation unit.
+External linkage refers to things that exist beyond a particular translation unit.
+In other words, accessible through the whole program, which is the combination of all translation units (or object files).

 ![image](/images/learncpp_1.png)

 <br>